ncatlab/nlab-content/pages/7/0/4/6/16407/content.md

 Topological maps are always considered up to homeomorphism, and the **genus** of a map $M$ is defined as the [[genus of a surface|genus]] of the underlying surface $X$.

-There are different variations of topological maps, but the most common also requires that the surface $X$ is [[oriented]].
-Such maps have an alternative, purely combinatorial representation as a triple (or a pair) of permutations, known as [[combinatorial maps]].
+The conditions on the surface $X$ are standard, and lead to an elegant, purely combinatorial representation of topological maps up to homeomorphism as a triple (or a pair) of permutations satisfying a few properties, known as [[combinatorial maps]].
+On the other hand, it is also possible to consider more general forms of topological maps on other kinds of surfaces (e.g., non-orientable ones), leading to different variations on the concept of combinatorial map.

 ## Related concepts